felixge/open-source-contribution-guide/Readme.md

 * Include enough information to reproduce the problem.
 * Mention the exact version of the project causing you problems, as well as any related software and versions (such as operating system, browser, etc.).
+* Test against the latest version of the project (and if possible also the master branch) to see if the problem has already been fixed.

 ## Asking Questions